bethroselang/bethroselang.github.io/prices.md

 Just a friendly reminder for your appointment times.

 I run to a tight schedule in order to get all my clients in and looking fabulous.
-With this in mind, please check your route to get to me.
-There are many road closures this time of year and I would hate to turn anyone away if arriving late, or disappoint if I can’t do full service that you have booked.
+With this in mind, please check your route to get to me as I would hate to turn anyone away if arriving late, or disappoint if I can’t do full service that you have booked.
 Also charges will apply if I have to cancel an appointment.

 ## Cancellation Policy

 I require at least 24 hours' notice for cancellations or rescheduling to avoid a cancellation fee of 50% of the scheduled service cost.
-No-shows or same-day cancellations will be charged in full to ensure fairness my other clients.
+No-shows or same-day cancellations will be charged in full to ensure fairness to all my other clients.
 Thank you for respecting my policy, which helps me provide quality service to all.

-Something you want that's not listed?
-Get in touch using [this](/contact) form or email me at [bethroselang@hotmail.co.uk](mailto:bethroselang@hotmail.co.uk)